patricklafrance/wmfnext-shell/README.md

 ### Use a custom logger

-For most applications, a console logger is not enough as the application have to integrate with specific remote logging solutions like [Datadog](https://www.datadoghq.com/) and [Azure Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).
+Most applications must integrate with specific remote logging solutions like [Datadog](https://www.datadoghq.com/) and [Azure Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).

-Hopefully, the shell runtime accepts any custom loggers as long as it implements the `Logger` interface.
+To help with that, the shell runtime accepts any custom loggers as long as it implements the `Logger` interface.

-👉 For this example, we'll create a new logger in the host application that also log to the console.
+👉 In this example, we'll create a new logger in the host application.

 ```ts
 // host - customLogger.ts